 Conditioning is also a valuable training tool, and by using moving water in hydrotherapy, athletes can build muscle and increase the difficulty of an exercise without the risk of injury.
 Conditioning then becomes a powerful tool and athletes can push themselves forward without being concerned about sustaining injuries.

 There are some injuries and conditions that are not helped by hydrotherapy.
 In these situations, you should avoid the use of hydrotherapy as a tool until a full recovery has been made.

-Other conditions that preclude athletes from using hydrotherapy include hypertension, any heart condition or if they are running a fever as the heat of the pool can cause a negative effect within the body and put them at risk of more complicated illnesses and injuries.
+Other conditions that preclude athletes from using hydrotherapy include hypertension, any heart condition, or if they are running a fever as the heat of the pool can cause a negative effect on the body and put them at risk of more complicated illnesses and injuries.

 If an athlete normally uses hydrotherapy as part of a recovery plan, then this must be suspended if any of the conditions mentioned above are present.
 As with any injury, a doctor and physio should be consulted to ensure that athletes do not get into a hydrotherapy pool before they are well enough.

-Hydrotherapy can be a powerful tool when used consistently and for the right conditions.
-It aids in recovery from injury, can help with conditioning and provide a different way of exercising so that muscles are continually being challenged to improve wherever possible.
+Hydrotherapy can be a powerful tool when used consistently and in the right conditions.
+It aids in recovery from injury, can help with conditioning, and provide a different way of exercising so that muscles are continually being challenged to improve wherever possible.

 There has been much research on the use of hydrotherapy, and it is clear that it is of great benefit in times of specific injuries as part of an ongoing treatment plan.